-[T]he district court lacked any evidence to support its restitution award.
-The State provided only an unsworn written statement as to the amount of costs and hours spent prosecuting.
 In a general sense, "evidence" is something (including testimony, documents, and tangible objects) that tends to prove or disprove the existence of an alleged fact.
 BLACK'S LAW DICTIONARY 595 (8th ed.
 2004).
 The district court's restitution decision and our review, however, must be based upon substantial and competent evidence in the record.
 Unsworn oral or written representations, even those of an officer of the court, are not evidence.
 See Zepeda v.
 State, 152 Idaho 710, 716, 274 P.3d 11, 17 (Ct.
 App.
 2012); State v.
 Gerardo, 147 Idaho 22, 26, 205 P.3d 671, 675 (Ct.
 App.
 2009).
-While the State's Statement of Costs and Request for Restitution in a Drug Case was signed, it was unsworn, and therefore does not constitute evidence.
-Since the State failed to present evidence, there can be no award of restitution.
-Thus, the district court erred in awarding restitution for prosecution costs.
+While the State's Statement of Costs and Request for Restitution in a Drug Case and Motion for Restitution Closing Argument were signed, they were unsworn, and therefore do not constitute evidence.
+The very purpose of an evidentiary hearing is to present evidence.
+Since the State here failed to present evidence, there can be no award of restitution.
+Thus, the district court abused its discretion in awarding restitution.